kufton/shopify_automation/README.md

 2. Add the following environment variables:
    - `SHOPIFY_ACCESS_TOKEN`: Your Shopify access token
    - `SHOPIFY_STORE_URL`: Your Shopify store URL (e.g., `https://your-store.myshopify.com`)
+3. Or configure these settings per store in the store management interface

 ### Using Shopify Integration